Windsor Home Park F.C.

-Windsor Home Park F.C. were an amateur football club who featured in the early years of the FA Cup.
+Windsor Home Park F.C. was an amateur football club who featured in the early years of the FA Cup.

 History

 A cricket ground opened in Windsor Home Park in the summer of 1850, and Windsor Home Park Cricket Club started playing matches in that year.
-While there is some evidence of a "Home Park Football Club" existing in Windsor as early as 1854, a later newspaper article definitively states that "The Windsor Home Park Football Club played their first match" in December 1870.
+While there is some evidence of a "Home Park Football Club" existing in Windsor as early as 1854, this particular club was founded in September 1870, originally to play under "modified" association laws, and it played its first match in December 1870.

 The club played regularly against local rivals such as Maidenhead F.C. and Great Marlow F.C.
 In 1872–73 the club entered the FA Cup for the first time.
 It beat Reigate Priory in the first round, at the Kennington Oval with the score given as 3 goals, plus one "in abeyance", to two.
 There was no referee for the match, so, after a Home Park goal was disputed for being offside, the teams continued with the decision to be left for the Football Association to rule, as was normal under the laws of the game at the time.
 As Home Park scored three undisputed goals, there was no need for an adjudication.

-The second round tie with South Norwood, at the Kennington Oval, proved controversial, as both sides claimed to have won 1-0.
+The second round tie with South Norwood, at the Kennington Oval, proved controversial, as both sides claimed to have won 1–0.
 Windsor Home Park claimed the South Norwood goal was the result of a handball, with which both umpires agreed, and South Norwood claimed that the Windsor Home Park goal the result of Home Park taking a corner that ought to have been a goal-kick.
 As at the time the referee's decision was subject to an appeal, the Football Association ordered a replay, which Home Park won easily.